 - Tobacco use and excessive alcohol consumption – Research suggests that tobacco use contributes to weak bones.
 Similarly, having more than two alcoholic drinks per day on a regular basis increases the risk of osteoporosis.

 - Eating disorders and other conditions and procedures that affect bone health – People with anorexia or bulimia are at risk of bone loss.
 Surgical procedures for weight loss, such as gastric bypass, or such conditions as celiac disease, Crohn’s disease or ulcerative colitis can affect your body’s ability to absorb calcium and vitamin D. Cushing’s disease and hyperthyroidism can also lead to bone loss, if not appropriately treated.

 - Certain medications – Long-term use of corticosteroid medications, such as prednisone (or “steroids”), is damaging to bone.
 Other drugs associated with an increased risk of osteoporosis include long-term use of aromatase inhibitors to treat breast cancer, some antidepressants, and some anti-seizure medications.

 Risk Factors You Cannot Control – What You Should Be Aware Of About Bone Health

-Race, frame size and family history – Your risk is increased if you are of Caucasian or Asian descent, or if you are extremely thin (with a body mass index of 19 or less) or have a small body frame.
+- Race, frame size, and family history – Your risk is increased if you are of Caucasian or Asian descent, if you are extremely thin (with a body mass index of 19 or less), or have a small body frame.
 Also, having a parent or sibling with osteoporosis puts you at greater risk, especially if there is a family history of fractures.